cb-linux/breath/docs/README.md

 However, this project is being developed on `Nami`, so the following models will have audio support:

+> ### Is your Chromebook not on the list?
+> That's completely fine!
+As long as it's newer than 2017, chances are that most drivers will already be supported except audio.
+If you would like audio working, open up a Github Issue with your Chromebook model and post the output of the commands `lsmod` and `find /usr/share/alsa`.

 Nami:
 * Acer Chromebook 13 / Spin 13
 * Dell Inspiron 14 2-in-1 Model 7486